-4. The Macroeconomic Effects of Publishing Interest Rate Projections
+6.4 The Macroeconomic Effects of Publishing Interest Rate Projections

-In this section, we use the theoretical framework outlined above to analyze how publishing central bank interest rate projections affects macroeconomic behavior and the central bank calculation of loss.
+In this section, we use the theoretical framework outlined in the preceding to analyze how publishing central bank interest rate projections affects macroeconomic behavior and the central bank calculation of loss.
 A crucial aspect of our analysis is the structure of information: what the public knows and doesn't know.
-Because the focus of this paper is on the effects of publishing interest rate projections, in the following we focus on the effects of incomplete knowledge on the part of the public regarding the future path of policy that is ultimately due to uncertainty about the future actions of the central bank.
+Because the focus of this chapter is on the effects of publishing interest rate projections, in the following we focus on the effects of incomplete knowledge on the part of the public regarding the future path of policy that is ultimately due to uncertainty about the future actions of the central bank.
 We abstract from information asymmetries regarding the state of the economy, a topic analyzed in a recent paper by Walsh (2005).
-In particular, we assume that the public and the central bank have identical and complete information about the parameters describing the model economy and both observe the current shocks to the natural rate of interest and the shock to marginal costs, r_t^ and u_t , respectively.21 That is, the public and the central bank are both assumed to know the structure and parameters of the equations describing output, inflation, and the inflation target, and the functional form of the equation describing monetary policy.
+In particular, we assume that the public and the central bank have identical and complete information about the parameters describing the model economy and both observe the current shocks to the natural rate of interest and the shock to marginal costs, r_t^ and u_t , respectively.21 That is, the public and the central bank are both assumed to know the structure and parameters of